Fernando Martínez (Spanish footballer): Early career

 Born in Murcia, Fernando finished his development in Valencia CF's youth system.
 He made his senior debut with Sangonera Atlético CF, spending one season in the Segunda División B.

 Murcia

-Fernando joined Real Murcia in the summer of 2010, playing two years with the reserves in the Tercera División.
+Fernando joined Real Murcia CF in the summer of 2010, playing two years with the reserves in the Tercera División.
 In August 2012, he was loaned to neighbouring UCAM Murcia CF in the third division.

 Fernando made his official debut for Murcia on 11 September 2013, in a 2–0 away loss against Hércules CF in the second round of the Copa del Rey.
 His Segunda División bow occurred on 24 November, as he replaced field player Daniel Toribio after Casto was sent off in the 70th minute, and kept a clean sheet in the 0–0 draw at AD Alcorcón.

 UCAM Murcia

 On 5 July 2016, Fernando returned to UCAM Murcia, newly promoted to the second tier.
 A backup to Biel Ribas, he featured in 12 league matches as his team suffered relegation.